mjeammet/DAPY-P2_book_scraper/README.md

 Marie Jeammet - v0.1 - 2021/06

 ## Context
-This project is a simple scraper, extracting detailed information about the books available at http://books.toscrape.com/
+This project is a simple ETL tool, extracting detailed information about books available at http://books.toscrape.com/.
+Output is a folder containing, for each category:
+..* a .csv file listing extracted data
+..* a folder containing book covers

+Typically runs in ~ 15 minutes.

 ## Technologies
 This project was created with Python 3.6.9